-We could be an emerging growth company for up to five years from ARYA Sciences Acquisition Corp.'s initial public offering, although circumstances could cause us to lose that status earlier, including if the market value of our ordinary shares held by non-affiliates equals or exceeds \$700 million as of any June 30 (the end of our second fiscal quarter) before that time or if we have total annual gross revenues of \$1.07 billion or more during any fiscal year before that time, in which cases we would no longer be an emerging growth company as of the following December 31 (our fiscal year end); or, if we issue more than \$1.0 billion in non-convertible debt during any three-year period before that time, we would cease to be an emerging growth company immediately.
-Even after we no longer qualify as an emerging growth company, we may still qualify as a "smaller reporting company," which would allow us to take advantage of many of the same exemptions from disclosure requirements, including not being required to comply with the auditor attestation requirements of Section 404 of the Sarbanes-Oxley Act and reduced disclosure obligations regarding executive compensation in our periodic reports and proxy statements.
+We could be an emerging growth company for up to five years from ARYA Sciences Acquisition Corp.'s initial public offering, although circumstances could cause us to lose that status earlier, including if the market value of our ordinary shares held by non-affiliates equals or exceeds \$700 million as of any June 30 (the end of our second fiscal quarter) before that time or if we have total annual gross revenues of \$1.07 billion or more during any fiscal year before that time, in which cases we would no longer be an emerging growth company as of the following December 31 (our fiscal year end); or, if we issue more than \$1.0 billion in non-convertible debt during any three-year period before that time, we would cease to be an emerging growth company, immediately.
+Even after we no longer qualify as an emerging growth company, we may still qualify as a "smaller reporting company," which would allow us to take advantage of many of the same exemptions from disclosure requirements, including not being required to comply with the auditor attestation requirements.
 We cannot predict if investors will find our securities less attractive because we may rely on these exemptions.
-If some investors find our securities less attractive as a result, there may be a less active trading market for our securities and the price of our securities may be more volatile.
-When these exemptions cease to apply, we expect to incur active trading market for our securities and the price of our securities may be more volatile.
+If some investors find our securities less attractives as a result, there may be a less active trading market for our securities and the price of our securities may be more volatile.
 When these exemptions cease to apply, we expect to incur additional expenses and devote increased management effort towards ensuring compliance with them, and we cannot predict or estimate the amount or timing of such additional costs.